 - a job or business that involves a lot of skill or training

 The first thing we realize is that definitions 1) and 2) are not directly about skill as opposed to 3) and 4).
-And in fact, I think a lot of people only act upon 1) and 2) and forget about skill and improvement.
+And in fact, I think a lot of people only act upon 1) and 2) and forget about skill.
 They usually think that taking action is synonymous to efficiency.
 But why should it be?

 Practice is not a linear activity.
-Obstacles or errors pop up all the time like the snake in the Garden of Eden.
-One should not dismiss them as they contribute to whatever you’re trying to achieve.
-Don’t underestimate our capacity of forgetting our errors and the inverse capacity of others of spotting them.
+Obstacles pop up all the time like the snake in the Garden of Eden.
+You should not dismiss them as they contribute to whatever you’re trying to achieve.
+Don’t underestimate your capacity of forgetting your errors and the inverse capacity of others of spotting them.

 Is the fundamental problem of practice related to the limitations of our vision system or what I call our confidence in thinking we “see” everything that passes in our field of vision?
 Psychological experimental results have long been saying that contrary to our perception, we are “mostly” blind.
-An explanation might be that we see only what we want to see, what we are searching for or what we are competent to see.
+An explanation might be that we only see what we want to see or what we are competent to see.

 While this is certainly healthy, to improve the level of our skills, it is my belief that we won’t achieve much only by “practice” (meanings 1 and 2).
 We have to be more specific : we have to pay attention to what we might be doing wrong.
-Paying attention and doing or thinking don’t seem to be the same thing : scientists have theorized different brain circuits for attention.
+Now here, we have to be careful because paying attention and thinking don’t seem to be the same thing.
+In fact, scientists have theorized different brain circuits for attention.

-Without attention, we might get trapped in a “sterile” time loop and repeat our errors forever.
-Why does Joseph Grand, Camus’ writer in The Plague, never go further than writing the first sentence of his book?
+Without attention, we might get trapped in a “sterile” loop and repeat our errors forever.
+A little bit like Joseph Grand, Camus’ writer in The Plague, who never goes further than writing the first sentence of his book!

 In searching for your errors, you have to pay attention.
 Paying attention does not call to “the same brain circuits” than thinking or speaking.
 “It’s watching for what you don’t know”.
 “Watch your [drawings] like a hawk [and your drawing will tell you what’s wrong]”.
 “That’s the metaphysical space that artists occupy.”

-Once we have paid attention, there’s something else we need to know and Peterson’s extract here below will give us useful clues.
-At first encounter, anomalies will awake negative emotions or indifference in most of us.
-Anomalies are relevant or not depending on our goals.
-If we have spotted an anomaly and it is not jeopardizing our goals, then it is not really an anomaly (even if it might be from someone else’s viewpoint).
+Once we have paid attention, there’s something else we need to know.
+Peterson’s extract here below will give us useful clues.
+At first encounter, anomalies in our drawings will awaken either negative emotions or indifference.
+Which one it will be depends on whether or not they are relevant to our goals.

-I have come to understand that the methods adapted to grasping errors in a drawing are themselves s a set of skills.
+To address that, there is no other way than to understand that the methods adapted to grasping errors in a drawing are themselves a set of skills.
 I’ve gathered here below a few examples of what I think these skills are.
 It’s not an exhaustive account by any means.
-I’m afraid the subject is a lifetime work in progress.
+I’m afraid the subject is too complex and goes beyond anyone’s full grasp.

 Inconveniences interfere with our plans.
 We do not like inconveniences, and will avoid dealing with them.
 Nonetheless, they occur commonly – so commonly, in fact, that they might be regarded as an integral, “predictable,” and constant feature of the human environment.
 We have adapted to this feature –have the intrinsic resources to cope with inconveniences.
 We benefit, become stronger, in doing so.